Interactions-Nexus/Nexus-Wiki/guides/mobile-wallet/settings.md

 ![mobile-wallet-color-scheme.jpeg](/mobile-wallet-color-scheme.jpeg)

-- Base Currency: This is tht currency
+- Base Currency: This is the currency in which the balance is shown on the overview screen.